Stop babysitting deals

 Revenue Audit

-A paid diagnostic to expose where pipeline breaks, why deals stall, and how dependent revenue is on founder intervention.
+A paid diagnostic that shows where your revenue system breaks, why deals stall, and where the founder still fills the gaps.

 Price

-- Stage definitions, deal hygiene, and stuck-deal patterns
+- Stage definitions, exit rules, and pipeline accuracy

 What you get: